|

 with yeast, such as brioche.
 In reality, such desserts resemble cakes in

-use more than they do pastry, and for this reason are discussed in connection
+use more than they do pastry, and for this reason are included and discussed in connection

 |